-To keep abreast of their student's grades, parents should review grades on the FACTS/RenWeb grading system at least every two weeks.
+To keep abreast of their student's grades, parents should review grades on the

+FACTS/RenWeb grading system at least every two weeks.
 Some assignments may not be posted weekly, but posted according to the class/teacher's guidelines.
 For projects, tests, or other complex assignments, grades may take up to two weeks to post on FACTS/RenWeb.

-Parents, if graded work is not received on time, please inquire about progress to the teacher via email or send a message.
+Students, if graded work is not received on time, please inquire about progress to the teacher during Advisory or schedule time to meet with the teacher.